 But for now, 4-bit QLC is the highest density, and this type of NAND flash memory, at its natural state, does indeed have an issue with write speed — it’s just slow.

 TurboWrite uses a cache to speed up the writing process.
-The larger the cache, the more amount of data you can write to the SSD can write at a sitting at high-speed.
+The larger the cache, the more data you can write to the SSD at high speed at once.
 And that’s where the 870 QVO is better than its predecessor.
-Its TurboWrite cache is some three times that of the 860 QVO.
+Its TurboWrite cache is three times that of the 860 QVO.

-The question is why not use even more cache to make the drive perform even better?
-Well, then the drive will be more expensive.
+The question is, why not use even more cache to make the drive perform even better?
+Well, then the SSD will be more expensive.
 It’s the balance of performance and cost.

 Similarly low-but-accounted-for endurance rating